apache/apisix/docs/en/latest/plugins/elasticsearch-logger.md

 :::info IMPORTANT

 Configuring the Plugin metadata is global in scope.
-This means that it will take effect on all Routes and Services which use the `kafka-logger` Plugin.
+This means that it will take effect on all Routes and Services which use the `elasticsearch-logger` Plugin.

 :::